CSC207-UofT/course-project-hairless-codemen/phase2/design_document.md

 In our program, we read from file at the beginning of the program, so that our system can have a record of everything.
 However, there is no need to modify the files directly during the operation of the program.
 That's why we only save the updated data of the storages to our files by the end of the program or after the user logged out.

+*d.* Change data structure for cart

+In phase0 and phase1, the data structure for cart is the arraylist of items.
+And in phase2, we change its data structure into HashMap of the key items with the value their quantities.
+Since in our program, we offer customers a new function that they can choose the quantity of products when they want to add them into their cart.
+So to check the price more convenient for us when customers click "checkout" button, we made the change.

 <br />